 These sites can help you find journals that are a good match and increase the chances of acceptance:

 Citation managers are tools to assist in writing up research for publication.
 These tools let you organize your references, annotate PDF files, and automatically format references while integrating them into your manuscript.
 Citation managers are tools to assist in writing up research for publication.
-They help to organize references, annotate PDF files, and automatically format references in required manuscript styles and integrating them into your manuscript footnotes.
-These link introduce some of the major citation managers.
+They help to organize references, annotate PDF files, and automatically format references in required manuscript styles and integrate them into your manuscript footnotes.
+These links introduce some of the major citation managers.

 A powerful citation manager licensed by UNR

 A detailed guide developed by UNR

 EndNote Training Tool Video Informative EndNote video training tool to help discover and analyze data, track and measure trends and performance, and collaborate and publish research.